-Function 169: Feature set activation
+Function 169: System feature activation and dial plan selection

 Field 1: Tenant service

 Enables/disables tenant service.
 When tenant service is enabled, stations and departments must be assigned to one of eight tenants in Functions 21, 31, or 33.
 Tenant service affects: